anproulx/reader2user/README.md

 - Analyst Agent: Scans the codebase and datasets to identify file structures, hidden dependencies, and potential runtime "landmines" (missing weights, deprecated APIs).

 **2. Simulate date**
-- Simulator agent: Uses the Github repository link from Researcher Agent if available is true.
-If Github link not available, resorts to paper description to simulate artifical data in the right format for testing the code.
+- Simulator agent: Uses the paper by default to simulate data, and if Github repository link from Researcher Agent is available, also uses this complementarily to simulate artifical data.

 **2. Strategic Gateway (HITL)**
 - Human-Admin: Reviews the audit report.
 The system pauses for the human to approve the run and decide between a Sample Run (using provided repo data) or a Custom Run (using the user's specific dataset).